Last updated on September 13th, 2021 at 10:28 am

 - Clothes: This is the toughest one to judge, and you can find out specifically from your clothing manufacturer’s websites or clothing listings, but this may be too tedious.
 However, an average suitcase’s worth of clothes can weigh 50 pounds, so keep this in mind when calculating your clothes

 Don’t forget your kitchen appliances and dishes, any tools or toys, and always budget 5-10% more weight than your final calculations.
-Hopefully you won’t ever have a problem of too much stuff!
+Hopefully, you won’t ever have a problem with too much stuff!

 But the good news is you can weigh your travel trailer with a bathroom scale should you be out of any other options!
 This is only recommended for smaller travel trailers, but it will work in a pinch if you’re willing to set it up correctly.
 Let’s go over the different ways of weighing your RV at home.